BolinLai/LEGO/README.md

 ```
 Our dataset is composed of video frames (in `EgoGen.zip`) and action labels/descriptions (in `*.json`) from Ego4D and Epic-Kitchens.

 The structure of the dataset is as follows.
 Note that `val_gt_for_metric` only contains ground truth images of `val`.
-It's simply used for metric calculation (FID score) and not invovled in training and inference.
+It's simply used for metric calculation (FID score) and not involved in training and inference.
 ```
 [your_local_path]
         |